MONISHSHARMA080/inheritance-CS50x/README.md

 # inheritance-CS50x

-This is a C program that simulates the inheritance of blood types for each member of a family.
-It was created as part of the CS50 course at Harvard University.
+This is a C program that simulates the inheritance of blood types for each member of a family

 ## Problem Statement